marco-m/roundtrip_ini/README.md

 The idea is to have two packages:

-* Package **roundtripini** performs **high-level** decoding, editing and encoding of the INI format, preserving comments and blank lines.
+* Package `roundtripini` performs **high-level** decoding, editing and encoding of the INI format, preserving comments and blank lines.
-* Package **ast** performs **low-level** decoding, editing and encoding of the INI format, preserving comments and blank lines.
+* Package `ast` performs **low-level** decoding, editing and encoding of the INI format, preserving comments and blank lines.

-One would normally use package roundtripini, reserving package ast to special cases, but currently only package ast is implemented.
+One would normally use package `roundtripini`, reserving package `ast` to special cases, but currently only package `ast` is implemented.

 * See the examples in ast/example_test.go.
 * See the tests.
-* See the [godoc-ast] API documentation for package ast, which has also the runnable examples.
+* See the [godoc-ast] API documentation for package `ast`, which has also the runnable examples.

 ## Formatting

 * Spurious leading newlines are removed.
 * A trailing newline is added if missing.
-* Section names are written as `[s1]` (no spaces between parenthesis).
+* Leading and trailing whitespace is removed from section names: `[ hello ]` becomes `[hello]`.
 * Properties are written as `foo = 42` (one space around the equal sign).

 See `TestRoundTripCornerCases` and `TestRoundTripPrettyPrint` for details.

 ## Comments and blank lines

-Comments and blank lines are preserved.
+Comments and blank lines are preserved as follows.

 * A comment is just above a section title or above a property.
 A comment can be multi-line.
 * Blank lines are just below a section title or below a property.